Vettabase/vagrant-mindsdb/README.md

 By default, no port is exposed.
 To expose a port, set the corresponding variable to `DEFAULT` (to use the default port number) or to a port number (to map it to a different host system port).
 The guest system will always use the default ports.

-This feature is useful to use any MySQL-compatible client installed on your host system, and work with a MindsDB Vagrant machine.

 ### Synced folders